Kokum Butter - is it Better?

 Meantime, the semi-handmade current production process provides the lovely, rich kokum butter that is available from many cosmetics ingredients suppliers.

-As I was researching kokum, I came across this short and informative film documenting the many steps the kernels go through before the butter is ready for shipping.
-Have a look at the process and you'll appreciate why kokum is a tad pricier than cocoa butter.
+As I was researching kokum, I came across a short and informative film on YouTube documenting the many steps the kernels go through before the butter is ready for shipping.
+It was an impressive amount of work.

 Kokum CharacteristicsKokum is a natural skin nurturer and helps soothe dry and damaged skin.
 The butter has a non-greasy feel that makes it an ideal choice for balms and bars that 'melt in quickly'.
 If you're making something for a fellow, that's a real plus.
 Most of the men I have made products for hate any kind of 'greasy feeling'.